Warning: Leveraged and Inverse ETFs Kill Portfolios

 That's why compounding of daily returns is the dead horse that apparently needs a little more beating.
 Leveraged and inverse ETFs are NOT meant to be held as long-term investments.
 Let me repeat myself: Very bad things not only can happen whenever you hold these ETFs longer than their indicated compounding period (typically one day for stock-based ETFs, sometimes monthly for commodities), you are almost mathematically guaranteed to get a return that is not double that of the index.
 In fact, the longer you hold one of these funds, the probability that you will get nothing close to double the returns increases.
 Not only will the magnitude of your returns bounce around, you might not even get returns that are in the same direction as the changes in the index.
 (I'm not making this up.
 Please look at the above graphs again).

-Paul Justice does not own shares in any of the securities mentioned above.
+Paul Justice does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.